johan-lejdung/go-microservice-api-template/README.md

 # Code Guide

 ## Api
-The api is found in the `api folder` and has the service it uses injected to it's structure.
+The api is found in the `goservice` folder and has the service it uses injected to it's structure.

 To have multiple endpoints, simply add endpoints in `InitAPIRoute()`.